 Since $p$ is a singular point, the rank of $df_p$ is less than $n$.
 So,

 holds for $1 \leq j \leq r$.
 If the rank of $df_p$ is less than $n-1$, then

 holds for $1 \leq i \leq n$.
-Thus, the derivative $d \lambda_p (X)$ vanish.
+Thus, the derivative $d \lambda_p (X)$ vanishes.
 This contradicts the non-degeneracy of the singular point $p$.
 Therefore, the rank of $df_p$ is equal to $n-1$. \end{proof}

 The implicit function theorem yields that if singular points are all non-degenerate, then the singular set $\Sigma_f$ is a regular hypersurface of $M^n$.
-By Lemma \ref{le:rank}, the kernel $\ker df_p$ of $df_p$ is a $1$-dimensional subspace of $T_p M^n$ at a non-degenerate singular point $p$.
+By Lemma~\ref{le:rank}, the kernel $\ker df_p$ of $df_p$ is a $1$-dimensional subspace of $T_p M^n$ at a non-degenerate singular point $p$.
 We call $\ker df_p$ the {\it null space} at $p$.

 \begin{definition} Suppose that all singular points of the frontal $f: M^n \to \R^{n+r}$ are non-degenerate.
-For a non-degenerate singular point $p$, when the null space $\ker df_p$ is not a subspace of $T_p \Sigma_f$, the point $p$ is said to be of the {\it first kind}.
-Otherwise, $p$ is called the {\it second kind}. \end{definition}
+A non-degenerate singular point $p$ is said to be of the {\it first kind} if the null space $\ker df_p$ is not contained in $T_p \Sigma_f$; otherwise, $p$ is called the {\it second kind}. \end{definition}

 We denote by $C_f\, (\subset \Sigma_f)$ the set of singular points of the second kind.